nihaarn97/Nihaar-Portfolio/README.md

 ---
 # [<ins>IBM Data Science</ins>](https://github.com/nihaarn97/IBM_Data_Science)
-### Projects that I worked on during the IBM Data Science Professional Certification offered on Coursera
+<h4 align="justify">Projects that I worked on as part of the IBM Data Science Professional Certification offered on Coursera.
+I enrolled in this specialized course to acquire proficient skills in Data Science and Machine Learning to shift from a Software Engineer role and embark on a career as a Data Scientist.
+This was motivated by the desire to engage directly with clients and witness the tangible impact of my work.</h4>
 * **[<ins>Stock Price Visualization</ins>](https://github.com/nihaarn97/IBM_Data_Science/blob/main/Course%206%20-%20Webscraping%20%26%20SQL%20Magic/Stocks_Viz_API_Scraping.ipynb) -**

    Used the yfinance library and webscraping to gather stock data and visualize the growth of Tesla Stock over the years and the Crowd-Sourced short squeeze of GameStop Stock.